ranvis/robots-txt-processor/README.md

 - `'pathMemberRegEx' => '/^(?:Dis)?Allow$/i',`

-  Values of the directives matching this regex is treated as a path and configurations like `maxWildcards` are applied.
+  A value of a directive matching this regex is treated as a path and configurations like `maxWildcards` are applied.

 `FilterParser` extends `Parser` class.